intresrl/specteex/wizard-of-oz-server/README.md

-# Spectee - Wizard Of Oz Server
+# Specteex - Wizard Of Oz Server

 This project was generated with [npm](https://github.com/npm/npm) version 5.6.0.